Torres-ssf/gobarber-backend/README.md

     - Assign the port number that was configured in your system to the `port` object (default is `5432`).
     - Assign your postgres username to the `username` object.
     - Assign your postgres password to the `password` object.
-    - Assign an existent postgres database name to the `database` object.
+    - Create a new postgres database and assign the name to the `database` object.

   - Setting up MongoDB
     ```json